AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

 #### July 27, 2018

 ## Abstract
 Sedimentation is a critical process for water treatment plants by which coagulated minerals, dirt, and other particles are removed from the water via gravitational settling.
-The High Rate Sedimentation (HRS) team hopes to design a sedimentation tank that will yield an effluent with turbidity of 0.3 NTU or lower at a high upflow velocity.
+The High Rate Sedimentation (HRS) team works to design a sedimentation tank that will yield an effluent with turbidity of 0.3 NTU or lower at a high upflow velocity.
 While 1 NTU is the World Health Organization's standard for turbidity drinking water, the EPA standard is 0.3 NTU.
 AguaClara currently achieves this with an upflow velocity of 1 mm/s, but not at upflow velocities of 3 mm/s or greater.
-Therefore, the goal of HRS team is to to preserve system success while raising upflow velocity in order to provide more clean water in a given time without increasing treatment plant size.
+Therefore, the goal of HRS team is to preserve system success while raising upflow velocity in order to provide more clean water in a given time without increasing treatment plant size.
 Operating at a greater efficiency would eliminate the need for additional building materials and higher construction and maintenance costs.

 Since the fall of 2017, the AguaClara High Rate Sedimentation (HRS) team has been investigating the cause behind floc blanket decay, which has been attributed to system failure, at high upflow velocities in the sedimentation tank.
 The Summer 2018 HRS team first conducted experiments at lower upflow velocities of 1 mm/s and 2 mm/s in a 1" diameter tube to replicate system success.
 However, after failing to produce a floc blanket at these lower upflow velocities yet succeeding at higher velocities, the Summer 2018 HRS team has focused on optimizing sedimentation at a higher upflow velocity of 3 mm/s.
 The team confirmed the optimal coagulant dosage to be approximately 4.5 mg/L of PACl and is currently redesigning the sedimentation tank's bottom geometry to enhance resuspension of flocs.

 ## Methods
 ### Experimental Apparatus
 Below is a picture of the revised lab bench setup of the HRS team followed by a table listing the various components.

+**Ian's Comment:** Whenever you refer to a picture or table in the text, refer to it by its number (eg "Figure 1 below shows...")

 <p align=center>
   <img src="https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/updatedlabbenchsetup.JPG" width = 500>